gabriel-dahan/easydb/README.md

 # PSQL EasyConn
-A module that simplifies connections to databases.
+A module that simplifies asynchronous connections to PostgreSQL.

 ## Install and Import the module :